hyperfield/pyappexec/README.md

 ### Quick start (bundling your Python app)

-1. Copy your built `pyappexec` binary and a tailored `pyappexec.ini` into the root of the Python application you plan to ship (the repo’s `test2/pyappexec.ini` shows the recommended layout where every path is relative to the INI).
+1. Copy your built `pyappexec` binary and a tailored `pyappexec.ini` into the root of the Python application you plan to ship (the repo’s `pyappexec.ini` shows the recommended layout where every path is relative to the INI).
 Rename the binary to match your product if you like.
 2. Run the launcher once from that directory to ensure the virtual environment, `distrib/` downloads, and GUI suppression preference behave as expected.
 Remove any temporary `distrib/` artifacts you don’t plan to prebundle.
 3. Include a short README/release note in your distribution that states the app is bootstrapped by PyAppExec and links to https://github.com/quicknode-labs/PyAppExec for attribution and support.